rudyhuynh/git-clear-branch/README.md

 Your machine must have `npx` installed, which is included in newest NodeJS.

-To retrieve commit of from deleted branch, use `git reflog`.
+To retrieve commit of deleted branch, use `git reflog`.